mfakhriabdillah/movieapp-nextjs/README.md

 NEXT_PUBLIC_TMDB_API_KEY=your_key_here
 ```

-## Run Locally:
+## Available Scripts:

 - Run `npm install` if you haven't already.
 - Run `npm run dev`.
 The app will automatically pick up the key from your .env.local file.
+- `npm run start`: Starts the production server (requires `npm run build` to be run first).

 ## Build for Production (Docker):